 Regarding the estimated effect of various government expenditure categories have the expected negative effect on Gini (see Table 2 below).
 Results show consistency again, although are not significant in some specifications.
 The data suggest that redistributive measures of government expenditure are indeed able to achieve less inequality.
 Roughly speaking, a 1% increase in social cash payments decreases inequality (as measured by the net Gini coefficient) from 1.0001%, although their impact differs through lags, which reflects a short-run impact.
 Regarding in-kind transfers, only health expenditure has the expected negative effect and is highly significant across our sample, while the impact of education expenditure is null.

 On the other hand, the effect of personal income taxes, the progressivity is significant and consistent through the whole sample.
 The personal income tax (PIT, thereafter) has the expected negative effect on income inequality.
-And this effect increases with more progressive tax structure; for example, with zero progressivity of PIT, one percentage point increase in the share of PIT in a 1.001% point decreases income inequality.
+And this effect increases with more progressive tax structure; for example, with zero progressivity of PIT, one percentage point increase in the share of PIT in a 1.001%-point decreases income inequality.
 In addition, one percentage point increase in PIT with the progressivity index reduces income inequality by almost 1.0045% points.

 Finally, we control for an institutional labour market variable –employment protection- which measure the procedures and costs involved in dismissing workers and the procedures involved in hiring them on fixed-term or temporary contracts.
-For our sample, we found the expected sign, i.e. higher protection helps decreasing income inequality by 1.001%, the result agrees with previous evidence (Barbieri, P. and Cutuli, G., 2016).
+For our sample, we found the expected sign, i.e., higher protection helps decreasing income inequality by 1.001%, the result agrees with previous evidence (Barbieri, P. and Cutuli, G., 2016).
 We believe that the perception of protection and equality rules is positive for countries with less inequality.
 The results are significant and consistent across both lags.
-Furthermore, we include minimum wages as a key variable in the labour market, our results show that an increment in minimum wages exert a moderate and reliable effect on inequality (1.0001%)-decreasing on time (shocks are significant in the short-run).
-However, minimum wages do not seem to have the same effect on growth.

 Table 2.
 PVAR model results for Gini net income